Leaflet/Leaflet.markercluster/README.md

 ```
 Check out the [custom example](http://danzel.github.com/Leaflet.markercluster/example/marker-clustering-custom.html) for an example of this.

+### Other Options
+disableClusteringAtZoom: If set, at this zoom level and below markers will not be clustered.
+This defaults to disabled

 ### Events
 If you register for click, mouseover, etc events just related to Markers in the cluster.
 To recieve events for clusters listen to 'cluster' + 'eventIWant', ex: 'clusterclick', 'clustermouseover'.